JavaCardOS/pyResMan/README.md

 # pyResMan
-A tool to manage smartcard resource.
+A open source tool to manage smartcard resource.

 **Dependencies**